History of Sepak Takraw

 Four years later, the organization created the volleyball-style net and held the first public tournament.
-In just a few years, sepak takraw was launched to the Physical Training program in schools.

 Other historical accounts also describe the sport before the governing of King Naresuan of Ayutthaya.
 The game started to be such a cherished local custom that a convention of volleyball-style sepak takraw was staged to celebrate the kingdom’s first constitution in 1933, the year after Thailand abolished the absolute monarchy.